top of page

 Having your own socks shows that somebody cared for you, and in addition, they keep you warm!
 Many of the people who are released from the hospital leave with nothing.
 We send them with a small hygiene kit including a pair of socks.
 Socks are a symbol of warmth and caring and it is a reminder that they are not alone."

-Wellington Square United Church has become a large support for hundreds in the Burlington community.
-Here is a note from Lisa Lunski, Director of Community Food Programs:
+Wellington Square United Church has become a large support for hundreds in the Burlington community and beyond.
+Here is a note from Lisa Lunski, Director of Community Food Programs, telling us where our socks are distributed:

-"We have about 100-150 guests that visit each week in need of meal support.
+"We have about 150-200 guests that visit each week in need of meal support.
 In addition, we provide emergency meal deliveries for about 40 individuals weekly, twice a week to Bonnies Place, and more emergency deliveries to local motels.
-We are also the sole provider of food for the Family and Women’s shelter in Burlington that usually houses between 35 and 65 people.
+We are also the sole provider of food for the Family and Women’s shelter in Burlington that usually houses between 35 and 65 people; socks go to folks staying in the inpatient at Joesph Brant Hospital; socks go to the Farmworker Hub, which is a volunteer-driven initiative supporting 200 migrant agricultural workers in Niagara."

 David Vandenberg (right) for Wellington Square Church with Socks for Hope, Kenra Marchand (left)